pete-mba5/pete-mba5.github.io/_posts/2023-04-15-picture-of-the-day.markdown

 Getting ready to hit the highway.

-The hit of the day was not the running or the drive back home but Tim's Pokemon God's pack.
+The highlight of the day was not the running or the drive back home but Tim's Pokemon God's pack.

 Yes he did it.
 According to his information it has a 1/10.000.000.000 probability and he has got it.